Target of Opportunity Policies

 Since in general it may not be feasible to compensate all the lost time, priority will be given to the observers who lost the largest fractions of their scheduled time.
 The pending compensations will be declared obsolete and removed from the queue at the end of the visibility period of the OBs.

-In the case of Rapid Response Mode ToOs (RRM, cf RRM page), some programs were awarded a pre-approved Visitor Mode override right.
-In case a Visitor Mode run is interrupted by such a RRM, the time lost due to the RRM will be fully compensated in Service Mode, with top priority, with weather conditions specified in the Phase 1 proposal.
+In the case of Rapid Response Mode ToOs (RRM, cf RRM page), ongoing visitor mode programs are generally interrupted, with override protection for special visitor mode runs defined at the time of scheduling.
+In case a Visitor Mode run is interrupted by such an RRM, the time lost due to the RRM will be fully compensated in Service Mode, with top priority, with weather conditions specified in the Phase 1 proposal.
+In this context, also RRM follow-up observations (ToO hard trigger within 4 hours of the RRM trigger on the same target and the same program) override visitor mode observations.

 Common to La Silla and Paranal